DeDeDeK/KARchipelago/worlds/kirby_air_ride/docs/en_Kirby Air Ride.md

 - In one match, complete both Dragoon and Hydra!
   - this is the standard checkbox from the base game
 - Stadium: VS. KING DEDEDE KO King Dedede in less than a minute!
+- You can also specify the name of any checklist box to set that as your specific goal for City Trial.
 - None
   - this disables City Trial from being a part of your world.
 No locations for City Trial will exist to be checked.